pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ways you could investigate writing the program differently to how this tutorial did it:

-* The Mole has two green-flag scripts.
+* The `Mole` sprite has two green-flag scripts.
 Can you combine them into one script?
 Do you think the program is easier to understand with two green-flag scripts or one?

-* **Advanced:** Instead of one Mole sprite with four costumes, we could have made three sprites: `LeftMole`, `CentreMole`, and `RightMole`, each with two costumes: an "empty hole" one and a "mole popping out of hole" one.
+* **Advanced:** Instead of one `Mole` sprite with four costumes, we could have made three sprites: `LeftMole`, `CentreMole`, and `RightMole`, each with two costumes: an "empty hole" one and a "mole popping out of hole" one.
 This tutorial comes with suitable